Instructional Designer, Product Manager, People Instructor, and Passionate Learner.

 - At Midwestern State University a professor peaked my interest in instructional design and that is when I decided to keep going with my education and was accepted at the University of North Texas.

 - Reflecting over the last few years and my career, it dawned on me that as a software trainer I had in fact been creating instruction as a training designer.
 Now with my master’s degree in learning technologies, I am better equipped to develop learning that is measurable, meaningful, and process-driven.

 My other passions are volunteering and escaping the Texas heat.
 For the past eight years and counting, I spend time every week at a local animal shelter and have made so many life-long friendships.
 As an adoption counselor it is so heartwarming to see an animal find their fur-ever family.

 We head to the mountains every August and have been trying to visit as many national parks as possible.
-We love to hike and take in all that our national parks have to offer.
+We love to hike and take in all that our national parks and each state have to offer.